Sea Ice Thickness Data Sets: Overview & Comparison Table

 While satellite observations of sea ice extent and concentration are available from 1979, long-term high quality (daily and high spatial resolution) observations of sea ice thickness remain limited as a result of few satellite and in situ observations.
 Reconstructions using numerous observational sources show a 65% decline in annual mean sea ice thickness in the central Arctic since the 1970s (Lindsay and Schweiger , 2015).
 Existing observations of sea ice thickness can differ through spatial and temporal coverage, measurement uncertainties, and methods of estimation.

 Through these various observational data sets and methodological assumptions, sea ice thickness remains one of the more poorly observed variables in the Arctic.
-Sources of error and uncertainty include: freeboard measurements, snow depth, and density estimates for sea ice and snow (Zygmuntowska et al., 2014).
-Most satellite sea ice thickness data is not available during the melt season due to the formation of melt ponds.
+Sources of error and uncertainty in altimeter sea ice thickness include: freeboard, freeboard measurements, snow depth, and the and densitiesy ofestimates for sea ice and snow (Zygmuntowska et al., 2014).
+Of these, snow depth is the main contributor of uncertainty.
+Most satellite sea ice thickness data is not available during the melt season due to the formation of melt ponds, which complicate the satellite return signal.

 As a result of the limited temporal and spatial estimates of sea ice thickness, ice-ocean models with data assimilation are also a useful tool in providing sea ice thickness “reanalysis.”
 The Pan-Arctic Ice-Ocean Modeling and Assimilation System (PIOMAS) is a coupled ice and ocean model with sea ice thickness data available over the satellite era (from 1979) (Zhang and Rothrock , 2003).
 PIOMAS has been widely validated against sea ice thickness data sets (such as ICESat), and its uncertainties are addressed in Schweiger et al.(2011).
 PIOMAS has the capabilities of assimilating sea surface temperatures, sea ice concentration, and sea ice velocity data.
 The model is driven by atmospheric surface forcings from daily mean NCEP-NCAR (R1) reanalysis.